 Can you die from ulcerative colitis?

-It's extremely rare to die from ulcerative colitis.
+It's extremely rare to die from UC.
 Most people with UC eventually die from another cause.
 In most cases, UC can be managed throughout a person's life.

 - Speak to your doctor or gastroenterologist.
 To find a health professional near you, use the healthdirect service finder.